 No. Participants aren’t put into potentially harmful situations and so a health waver is not required.
 We do ask that you inform us of any known health conditions that might be affected by flashing lights or loud sounds.

 It is possible to fly if you have less crew than the ship recommendation.
 We do recommend you try to get within your ships recommended numbers and encourage parents to fill in the gaps to maximize the experience quality.
 It is a great experience to share with your children, even if they are too cool for you normally.

-Yes, we are located inside of Central Elementary in Pleasant Grove, Utah.
+Yes, we are connected to Central Elementary in Pleasant Grove, Utah.
 We now have a dedicated separate entrance on the South end of the building.
 We operate all year round as a program supported by Alpine School District.